 If you’re new to Medicare, looking for a plan during the Annual Enrollment Period, or looking for a policy during the Open Enrollment Period, talk to your agent about finding a policy that covers a medical alert system.

-Keep in mind, Part C plans change by zip code and there is no guarantee that a policy in your area includes coverage for a medical alert device.
+Remember, Part C plans change by zip code, and there is no guarantee that a policy in your area includes coverage for a medical alert device.
 Also, if you don’t find a policy in your area this year, check back again during the Annual Enrollment Period.

-If your Medicare Advantage plan does cover a medical alert device, you may need to pay a portion of the cost.
+If your Medicare Advantage plan covers a medical alert device, you may need to pay a portion.
 Consult with your plan to better understand the terms and conditions of coverage.